 The split render function in the server may refer to T1', which is the time when the group of poses is sent from device, if multiple pairs of pose and metadata for the same target display time are received from the device.
 The T1’ information may be used to manage poses by the server, such as allowing the MeCAR device to update former estimations by resubmitting a new pose with the same estimated-target-display-time.

 The split render function in the server sends rendered media frames and associated metadata.
 The metadata shall include the pose used for the rendered frame, as well as corresponding time information, such as T1, T2.estimated, and may include the time when the rendering started (T3), all sent to the MeCAR device in order to measure the render-to-photon delay.

+The (T5) is the time information at the output of the Split Rendering Server (SRS).
+The (T5) timestamp can be used to:

+measure the server processing delay, (T3 – T5)

+the overall application delay excluding the server processing delay,

+Note: the downlink delay can be measured with T5 and inferred timing from the MAF, and the uplink delay can be measured with (T1’ - T3).

 In the case where there are poses stacked in the server’s pose buffer, for example with a granularity finer than the device's supported frame rate, the split render function should select the pose closest to the display time, according to the previous-render-to-photon delay.
 The previous-render-to-photon delay from the most recent frame information may help the server to make this selection.